Blog

 • Products that need to "blitz scale" before competitors catch up

-It's enterprise software for federal agencies.
-The market is large but slow-moving.
-Procurement cycles are 12-24 months.
-Each sale is complex and relationship-driven.
-You don't "blitz scale" federal software sales.
+We're building enterprise software and SaaS products.
+The markets are large but require patience.
+Sales cycles can be long.
+Each sale is relationship-driven.
+You don't "blitz scale" sustainable software businesses.

 What VCs Would Want